aabor/rstudio/README.md

 `rstudio-text`

+# Webhooks

-# Build is triggered in Jenkins via Webhook
+Build is triggered in Jenkins via Webhook